 Disclaimer 3: This is not for anyone, such as transgender people, who are getting surgery to become who they are supposed to be.

 The plastic surgery cycle is a 20th and 21st century problem.
-Swathes of women with fakeness on the scale of subtlety to garish.
+Swathes of women with fakeness on the scale of subtle to outright garish.
 People feel like they need to change their exterior for multiple reasons, including the media and their own surroundings.

 These women often have consistent surgeries to keep themselves looking an ideal way.
-They are so used to seeing themselves look one way, that a single wrinkle or a thin lip can trigger multiple procedures, rather than letting their bodies age naturally.
+They are so used to seeing themselves one particular way, that a single wrinkle or a thin lip can trigger multiple procedures, rather than letting their bodies age naturally.
 Constant, addictive elective surgeries can be a symptom of Body Dysmorphia Disorder (BDD) – but it is not the root source.
-People who focus only on the outside can be troubled, have self-esteem issues and do not address the inside – meditation, reading, writing, healthy eating, self-forgiveness and living with a purpose is important to nourish the soul.
+People who focus only on the outside can be troubled, have self-esteem issues and do not address the inside, their minds, thought processes and how they treat themselves and others.

-The worshipping of youth by society is a fundamental cause of the current feelings of fear that women (and to a much lesser extent, men) feel while getting older.
+The fanatical worship of youth by society is a fundamental cause of the current feelings of fear that women (and men) feel while getting older.
 We hear ’40 is the new 30!’ and other quips by fluffy media outlets to try and make people feel better about their age.
 Certain ages are viewed as ‘better’ than others.
 When you’re past that age, you’re done, and you have to resort to pumping your face full of plastic before anyone will take you seriously.

 Except that’s not it.
 Confidence and happiness is more important than having high cheekbones or a flat stomach.
 However to some people there is nothing that would make them happier than those things.
 This is part of the problem.
 There is nothing wrong with wrinkles or grey hair.
 They are beautiful also, as they prove we are still here, we’re living, we’re alive.